rnabioco/valr/cran-comments.md

 ## New minor version

-* This is a new minor version with a few API changes (see NEWS.md).
+* This is a new minor version (see NEWS.md).

-* A major change is the packaging of dplyr headers in valr, which removes the dplyr LinkingTo dependency and eliminates errors associated with linking errors against the forthcoming dplyr v0.6.0 release.
+* This version incorporates changes to be compatible with the new version of dplyr (v0.7.0).

 ## Test environments